-The San Diego Chargers hit the road for the last time in 2016 when they head to Cleveland to take on the Browns on Christmas Eve.
-Kickoff is set for 10:00am PT.
+The Los Angeles Chargers (3-2) look to make it three in a row when they head to Cleveland to take on the Browns (2-2-1).
+Kickoff from FirstEnergy Stadium is set for 10:00am PT.

 What to Watch For…